 The process of filing probate may be confusing and overwhelming at first.
 Below, we answer your questions and provide a guide to filing probate in Travis County.
-Our probate attorneys at Robbins Estate Law are available to help you through the legal hurdles of probating an estate.
+Our Austin probate attorney at Robbins Estate Law are available to help you through the legal hurdles of probating an estate.

 How Do I File Probate in Travis County?

 The Travis County probate process involves multiple steps.
 First, you need to know whether the Travis County Probate Court is the appropriate location to file.
 If the decedent was domiciled in Travis County (e.g. owned property, lived, had a driver’s license, was registered to vote, etc.) then Travis County is where you’ll file.

 Second, you have to know which type of probate application is right for the estate.

 There are many factors that determine what probate application you’ll file, such as:

 - The types of assets in the estate; and